ECronin1973/Applied_Statistics_MyWork/README.md

 ### Integration Test

-The 97.5th percentile test is performed to determine if 95% of the area under the normal distribution lies within 1.96 standard deviations away from the mean.
+The 97.5th percentile test determines if 95% of the area under the normal distribution lies within 1.96 standard deviations away from the mean.
 A plot is displayed below to display the results of the following code

 ```<python>
 import numpy as np